What was Patrick Muldoon's Net Worth?

 Early Life and Education

-Patrick Muldoon was born on September 27, 1968 in Los Angeles, California to Deanna and William.
-He is of Croatian descent on his mother's side and of Irish descent on his father's.
-As a teenager, Muldoon went to Loyola High School.
-He went on to attend the University of Southern California, where he played as a tight end for the USC Trojans football team.
-Muldoon graduated in 1991.
+Patrick Muldoon was born on September 27, 1968, in Los Angeles, California, to Deanna and William Muldoon.
+He was of Croatian descent on his mother's side and Irish descent on his father's side.
+He attended Loyola High School before enrolling at the University of Southern California, where he played tight end for the USC Trojans football team.
+He graduated in 1991.
+Patrick's sister, Shana Muldoon, would grow up to become a TV writer and author.
+Shana married Frank Zappa's son, Ahmet Zappa, in 2010.

 (Photo by Tibrina Hobson/WireImage)